ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-27-ll-in-triton-part-2.md

 - XOR-accumulating contributions to shared output dimensions

 **Rules of thumb:**
-1. **Input dimensions must be disjoint** — otherwise you redefine a dimension.
+1. **Input dimensions can overlap** — overlapping in-dims are merged; use disjoint dims when you want Cartesian products.
 2. **Shared output dimensions receive XOR contributions** from both operands.
 3. **The left operand is more minor** — its dimensions change faster.